John is a retired librarian who writes articles based on material gleaned mainly from obscure books and journals.

 However, things improved in the 1990s, especially under the captaincy of James Whitaker who, although a fine player, was only once called up for England Test duties.
 Leicestershire won the Championship twice more in 1996 and 1998.

 The key to the Grace Road trophy cabinet has not been in much demand in more recent times.
-From 2000 the County Championship was spilt into two divisions and Leicestershire slipped into the lower division in 2003.
+Since 2000, the County Championship was split into two divisions, and Leicestershire slipped into the lower division in 2003.
 They have been there ever since and finished bottom in 2009.
-The only bright spot has been in the Twenty20 evening competition, run since 2003, which “Leicestershire Foxes” have won twice, in 2004 and 2006.
+The only bright spot has been in the Twenty20 evening competition, run since 2003, which the “Leicestershire Foxes” have won twice, in 2004 and 2006.

 Leicestershire CCC’s current problems are largely financial, in that they cannot retain high-flying players who are attracted away to play for richer counties.
 The squad, therefore, consists mainly of older players nearing the ends of their careers and young, locally-recruited players who show great promise but are necessarily inexperienced and who may not be willing to commit themselves to the County side for the long term.

 Whether Leicestershire CCC will ever return to their winning ways remains to be seen.
 A lot depends on whether the young side can stay together and if the promise shown by the Club’s crop of current and former under-19 internationals can be realised.